Overview of cell structures

 Endoplasmic reticulum >

-The endoplasmic reticulum (ER) is a system of abundant, intracellular unit membranes.
-Regions of the endoplasmic reticulum studded with ribosomes are called rough endoplasmic reticulum (RER), while regions lacking ribosomes are termed smooth endoplasmic reticulum (SER).
+The endoplasmic reticulum (ER) is an interconnected system of intracellular unit membranes.
+Regions of the endoplasmic reticulum with ribosomes are called rough endoplasmic reticulum (RER) and are arranged as flattened sacs.
+Regions lacking ribosomes are termed smooth endoplasmic reticulum (SER), appear more tubular.

 Golgi apparatus >

-The Golgi, usually located near the nucleus, consists of flattened, membranous sacs.
+The Golgi apparatus, usually located near the nucleus, consists of flattened, membranous sacs.
 These sacs receive newly synthesized proteins from the RER via transport vesicles.
-The vesicles fuse with the forming face of the Golgi, and their proteins are post-translationally modified, e.g., glycosylated or phosphorylated, and packaged on the maturing face of the Golgi for transport through the cell.
+The vesicles fuse with the forming face of the Golgi, and their proteins are post-translationally modified, e.g., glycosylated or phosphorylated, and packaged on the maturing face of the Golgi for transport throughout the cell.

 Secretory granules >